Center for Food Safety Files Legal Action to Prohibit Hydroponics from Organic

 Soil-less "Organic" Systems Mislead Consumers, Undercut Farmers

-Washington, D.C. – Today, Center for Food Safety (CFS) filed a new legal action demanding the Department of Agriculture (USDA) prohibit hydroponic operations from the Organic label.
-Hydroponic production systems—a catch-all term that applies to food production methods that do not use soil—do not meet federal organic standards and violate organic law, which requires that organic farming include soil improvement and biodiversity conservation.
+Washington, D.C.
+Today, Center for Food Safety (CFS) filed a new legal action demanding the Department of Agriculture (USDA) prohibit hydroponic operations from the Organic label.
+Hydroponic production systems is a catch-all term that applies to food production methods that do not use soil, do not meet federal organic standards and violate organic law, which requires that organic farming include soil improvement and biodiversity conservation.
 Hydroponic systems cannot comply with the organic standard's vital soil standards because hydroponic crops do not use soil at all.
 The CFS filing was endorsed by over a dozen other organic farmer, consumer, retailer, and certifying organizations, including the Organic Farmers Association, Northeast Organic Dairy Producers Alliance (NODPA), PCC Community Markets, and the Cornucopia Institute.

 "Mislabeling mega-hydroponic operations as 'organic' is contrary to the text and basic principles of the organic standard.
 Right now there is a pitched battle for the future of organic, and we stand with organic farmers and consumers who believe the label must retain its integrity," said George Kimbrell, CFS legal director.

 Consumers trust the organic label and pay extra for the assurance that it indicates a more healthful and environmentally-friendly way of producing the food they buy.
 Since the federal Certified Organic label was introduced more than twenty years ago, the organic food market has grown exponentially and is now a $60 billion industry in which multinational corporations have bought organic brands and compete with small food producers growing food using environmentally-friendly methods.